laurenemick/web-sprint-challenge-single-page-applications/README.md

 	2. How would you explain form validation to someone who has never programmed before?

+    It's a way to prevent human error.
+For example, if the user types in the wrong field, the form tells you to correct your mistake.

 	3. In 1-2 sentences, define end to end testing.

+    End to end testing looks at the entire user experience, focusing on the UI and mimicking how a user might interact with an app.
+This kind of testing simulates real events like button clicks, scrolls, form submits, etc.

 ## Instructions